KieranSweeden/southpaw-boxing/README.md

   - [This image](https://www.pexels.com/photo/woman-in-black-dress-sitting-on-brown-wooden-bench-4753886/) was used in the public sessions section of the [sessions.html](sessions.html) file.

+  - [This image](https://www.pexels.com/photo/man-in-white-crew-neck-t-shirt-and-black-shorts-4761383/) was used within the [contact.html](contact.html) file.

 - Credit to [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) for the images listed below:

   - [This image](<https://commons.wikimedia.org/wiki/File:Sugar_Ray_Leonard,_1984_(cropped).jpg>) was used within the Why Boxing? section of the [boxing-guide.html](boxing-guide.html) file.
 Originally sourced by the [City of Boston Archives](https://www.flickr.com/people/48039697@N05).